 To (greatly) simpify the matter: the Donkey Kong boardsets on which Steve Wiebe performed all of these scores were determined to be problematic.

 This initial submission of 947,300, actually beat Tim Sczerby, not Billy Mitchell, for the world record.
-It was initially verified, but soon rejected, when Darren Harris, a Twin Galaxies forum member, noted that it had been performed on a "Double Donkey Kong" boardset (that is, a boardset that includes Donkey Kong Jr.) It was determined that a "Double" board was unfit for competition due to possible gameplay differences.
-The score was reclassified as a "Double Donkey Kong" score, and the world record on Donkey Kong (presumably) reverted to Tim Sczerby.
+It was initially accepted and verified, but fell under dispute less than ten days after verification when Darren Harris, a Twin Galaxies forum member, noted that it had been performed on a "Double Donkey Kong" boardset (a custom-made aftermarket modification that converts a Donkey Kong Junior board to play both games, making it potentially unfit for competition due to possible gameplay differences).

-Nearly a year after Wiebe's ill-fated submission, Billy Mitchell would reclaim the record live at the Midwest Gaming Classic in Milwaukee, with a score of 933,900, becoming undisputed champion once again.
+Nearly a year after Wiebe's embattled submission, Billy Mitchell would perform live at the Midwest Gaming Classic in Milwaukee with a score of 933,900.

 This game is actually a key event with regard to Wiebe's competition with Mitchell, one that The King of Kong omits.
-Wiebe's first submission (the 947,200 score from 2003) was grazed (but not beaten) by this score, and shows not only that Mitchell had publicly trumped his own 1982 record, but was actively pursuing Wiebe.
+Wiebe's first submission (the 947,200 score from 2003) was grazed (but not beaten) by this score, and shows that Mitchell had publicly trumped his own 1982 record, beaten Sczerby, and was actively pursuing Wiebe.
 The film makes it seem as though Mitchell ignored Wiebe, never competed live, and sat on his hands until submitting a videotaped performance in 2005.

 This score also made Mitchell the de-facto world record holder.
-It did not beat Wiebe's submission, but it didn't need to, since Wiebe's was rejected, and successive submissions would be unverified and/or disputed for over a year.
+It did not beat Wiebe's submission, but it didn't need to, since Wiebe's had now been unofficially rejected, and successive Wiebe submissions would be unverified and/or disputed for over a year.
 All this score had to beat was Tim Sczerby's.
 It did, so Mitchell was champion.

 That fact proved to be advantageous for the purposes of the film, since individuals featured in the footage from the 2005 Funspot tournament, such as Brian Kuh, would—and did—refer to Mitchell (and not Sczerby) as "the champion", even though they were actually referring to a title that had reverted to Mitchell with this Milwaukee game, and not to his original 1982 score.
 The references to Mitchell-as-champion end up being seamless, and the viewer never suspects anything.